-Central Florida has a great number of options for your stay.
+Central Florida has a significant number of options for your stay.
 There are over twenty-five on-site resorts at the Walt Disney World Resort that cater to a variety of tastes and budgets.
-Then there are off-site hotels, house rentals, and time shares (not including Disney’s Vacation Club villas).
+Then there are off-site hotels, house rentals, and timeshares (not including Disney’s Vacation Club villas).

 As the Fastpass+ system evolves and is rolled out, there may continue to be benefits for on-site guests.
-Currently, guests staying at a Walt Disney World resort who have also purchased tickets can reserve Fastpasses up to 60 days in advance, and are able to reserve their entire trip at one time.
-Other guests must wait until 30 days before their trip in order to select Fastpasses, and must schedule them one day at a time.
+Currently, guests staying at a Walt Disney World resort who have also purchased tickets can reserve Fastpasses up to 60 days in advance and can reserve their entire trip at one time.
+Other guests must wait until 30 days before their trip to select Fastpasses and must schedule them one day at a time.
 As this system continues to evolve, this is a definite planning advantage for on-site guests.

 To see more reasons to stay at a Disney resort, visit our Benefits of Staying at a Disney Resort page.
 Not sure about staying on property?
 There are times when it makes sense to stay off-site as well.
 Visit our guide on deciding where to stay when taking a Walt Disney World vacation.